 5. The golden limousine and the sudden hanging legs

 6. Ten screens of eyes in the neon

 7. Phaon and the second like a teardrop

 10. A drag-queen drives a tanker

 11. Ecstasy in Hunts Point

-Rohan Quine, Apricot Eyes, literary fiction, magical realism, dark fantasy, horror, gay, New York, worms, Bronx, subway, Hunts Point, imagination, transgender, contemporary
+Rohan Quine, Apricot Eyes, literary fiction, magical realism, dark fantasy, horror, gay, LGBT, transgender, New York, cyberpunk, visionary, worms, Bronx, subway, Hunts Point, imagination, contemporary